STATUTES of the Association of German Pfandbrief Banks

 - a) the basic fee, the amount being determined for each financial year by the Members' Meeting.
 2At the request of an ordinary member whose Pfandbriefe outstanding total less than EUR 1,500,000,000.00 (in words: one billion five hundred million Euros), that member’s basic fee will be reduced by half.
 3At the request of an ordinary member whose outstanding Pfandbriefe total less than EUR 500,000,000.00 (in words: five hundred million Euros), that member’s basic fee will be reduced to one quarter.
 If several member institutions belong to the same banking group (section 15 ff of the Stock Corporation Act (“Aktiengesetz”)), the basic fee is to be paid, upon request, by only one of these member institutions, which must then, however, pay the basic fee in full.

-- b) the portion of the allocation to be decided upon by the Members' Meeting corresponding to the ratio of the volume of Pfandbriefe outstanding to the volume of Pfandbriefe outstanding of all ordinary members, rounded down to full million amounts.
+- b) the portion of the allocation to be decided upon by the Members' Meeting corresponding to the ratio of the volume of Pfandbriefe outstanding to the volume of Pfandbriefe outstanding of all ordinary members (variable share of the fee), rounded down to full million amounts.

 Where a Pfandbrief bank obtains ordinary membership during the current financial year, the volume of Pfandbriefe outstanding of this bank to be considered for the financial year of admission will only be applied on a pro rata basis.
 However, the calculation of the number of votes allocated to a Pfandbrief bank within the meaning of sentence 2 (section 15 subsection 3) will be governed without restriction by sentence 1.